-As countries begin to gradually reopen their boarders to international travelers Uganda is also doing the same with a major focus on travelling in the new normal which will require travelers to follow various precautions during their travel to Uganda.
-Various SOPS have been put in place to ensure the wellbeing, safety and health of our clients, as well various guidelines and measures have been put in place as we return to the new normal post covid-19.
-All these are in line with advice, guidelines and procedures for a post covid-19 traveler put in place by WHO, UNWTO, UWA, AUTO, UTB and Civil Aviation.
-General recommendations for personal hygiene, cough etiquette and keeping a distance of at least one meter from persons showing symptoms remain particularly important for all travelers and even those without symptoms.
-Uganda has much to offer for tourists ranging from primates, wildlife and cultural experiences, as we get back on the road in the post COVID-19 travel here are the 5 Top Uganda safari activities in the new normal on these activities you will be able to explore Uganda in safe way.
+As countries begin to gradually reopen their borders to international travellers Uganda is also doing the same with a major focus on travelling in the new normal which will require travellers to follow various precautions during their travel to Uganda.
+Various SOPS have been put in place to ensure the wellbeing, safety and health of our clients, as well as various guidelines and measures, have been put in place as we return to the new normal post-covid-19.
+All these are in line with advice, guidelines and procedures for a post-covid-19 traveller put in place by WHO, UNWTO, UWA, AUTO, UTB and Civil Aviation.
+General recommendations for personal hygiene, cough etiquette and keeping a distance of at least one meter from persons showing symptoms remain particularly important for all travellers and even those without symptoms.
+Uganda has much to offer for tourists ranging from primates, wildlife and cultural experiences, as we get back on the road in the post-COVID-19 travel here are the 5 Top Uganda safari activities in the new normal on these activities you will be able to explore Uganda in a safe way.

-Gorilla Trekking in Uganda is done in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park, for you to be allowed to go for the gorilla trek you will need to have a gorilla permit which costs USD700 for the foreign non residents, USD600 for the East African Residents and USD70 for the East African Citizens, this gives you an opportunity to spend one hour encounter with the mountain gorillas.
-You can as well opt for a 4 hour encounter experience that is Gorilla Habituation which costs USD1500 per person per trek, this is gives an opportunity to spend more time with the Mountain Gorillas in Bwindi Forest National Park
+Gorilla Trekking in Uganda is done in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park, for you to be allowed to go for the gorilla trek you will need to have a gorilla permit which costs USD700 for the foreign non-residents, USD600 for the East African Residents and USD70 for the East African Citizens, this gives you an opportunity to spend one hour encounter with the mountain gorillas.
+You can as well opt for a 4-hour encounter experience that is Gorilla Habituation which costs USD1500 per person per trek, this gives an opportunity to spend more time with the Mountain Gorillas in Bwindi Forest National Park

 Golden Monkey tracking is only done in Mgahinga Gorilla National Park, Golden monkey tracking permit costs USD100 giving you an opportunity to spend one hour encounter with the Golden monkeys, then a Golden monkey habituation permit costs USD140 giving you 4 hour encounter with the Golden monkeys.